 Does this sound like you, “We don’t have any money at the end of the month.
 We’re not saving enough or investing anything for retirement, and we’re going to be sending our daughter to college next year.”

 Your money follows your personal interests.
 What you spend your money on shows what is important to you.
 So, if you change what is important to you, your spending will change with it.
 But how do you begin to make the changes you want?

-Wealth planning is a tool for you to create awareness for what you want in both your personal and financial life.
+Wealth planning is a tool for you to create awareness of what you want in both your personal and financial life.
 Wealth planning should not be viewed as a weapon to punish yourself for spending money.
-Instead, it is a process to become acutely aware of how we are spending our money so that we have enough for the things that matter most.
+Instead, it is a process to become acutely aware of how we are spending our money to have enough for the things that matter most.

 Here are five steps that you can take to begin making the changes you want in your personal and financial life;

 - Identify the personal and financial goals that you want to achieve

 - Understand where your spending is going

 - Identify the gaps between your goals and where your money is going

 - Isolate the action items that you can take to bridge your gap